shblue21/shblue21/README.md

 - 🔭 I’m currently working on Shinsegae

-- 🌱 I’m currently learning Kubernetes and Typescripts
+- 🌱 I’m currently learning Kubernetes and GitOps

 - ❓ Ask me about anything related to Web Application and Public Cloud